Tillerino/scruse/README.md

 ### Nanojson

 `nanojson` is a small JSON parser and writer.
-Its `JsonParser` class just misses what we need, so to read JSON, you need to create a `TokenerWrapper` instance from an `InputStream` or `Reader`.
+Its `JsonParser` class just misses what we need.
+To read JSON, you need to create a `TokenerWrapper` instance from an `InputStream` or `Reader`.
 We use `JsonAppendableWriter` for writing JSON, which can be obtained from the `JsonWriter` factory.